zhizhizhizhizhi/tp/docs/UserGuide.md

 ### <a name="navigating"></a>3.3.
 Navigate the glossary

-These commands allow you to manipulate the the glossary so you can find certain phrases more easily.
+These commands allow you to manipulate the glossary so you can find certain phrases more easily.

 #### <a name="find"></a>3.3.1.
 Find a Flashcard : `find`

 Finds certain flashcard(s) according to the **German phrase** entered.
 You can enter more german phrases after the first phrase to search for more flashcards corresponding to your search parameters. **The full German phrase must be entered for each parameter**.
+To view the full Glossary again, see [List all Flashcards](#list) below.

 Format: `find <GERMAN PHRASE> <OPTIONAL GERMAN PHRASE 1> <OPTIONAL GERMAN PHRASE 2>...`